ddeveloper72/Task-Manager/README.md

    * Build helper functions that will allow us to use a command line menu to:

     1. Add a record
     2. Find a record by name
     3. Edit a record
     4. Delete a record
     5. Exit the program

 5 Create a task manager, built using Flask, MongoDB and a front-end framework called Materialize

-## Setting up the Pythonm Flask app:
+## Setting up the Python Flask app:
 **(Code Institute Tutorial)**